photoskiff/assessments-template/README.md

 # Implementation Notes
+## Application Usage
+- filter dataset by typing in the text box.
+Change the filtering column by choosing it with the 'filter by' selector control.
+You can also rotate filtering columns by continuously pressing either '/' or '\' (backwards rotation) inside the text box
+- press 'Esc' to clear the text box.
+- open the country details screen by clicking a corresponding flag icon in a row
+- sort countries by population using the 'asc','desc','reset' buttons
+## Development Approach
 When working on the solution I had several goals:
 - I went for a minimalistic UI design that stays within the requirements and at the same time has some practical value.
 Also I wanted this small program to be very easy to use.
 - For this reason I added 2 ways of switching filtered fields - using a selector control and also doing it from the command line by continuously pressing the '/' or '\' characters